kcourtois/OC_RPG/README.md

 - Fighter: The basic attacker.
 A good warrior !
 - Mage: His gift ?
 Heal his fellow partners !
 - Colossus: Tough and mighty, but he will not hurt you.
+Can paralyze the enemy.
 - Dwarf: His axe will hit you hard, but his life bar is as short as his height.
+- Rogue: He moves stealthily , and might poison you with his sharp daggers.